golang/vscode-go/docs/features.md

 #### Add import

 Manually add a new import to your file through the `Go: Add Import` command.
+Available packages are offered from your `GOPATH` and module cache.

 ### [Rename symbol](https://code.visualstudio.com/docs/editor/refactoring#_rename-symbol)